glogowski-wojciech/progressive-reptile-experiments/reptile_reproduction/README.md

 - 't' ::= transductive setting (in test use batches of test data, not single test image with rest of batch consisting of train data).

 Experiments with `mrunner` tag were produced with mrunner on Prometheus.
 Experiments with `local` tag were produced locally on a PC.
+Experiments with tag `one_column` correspond to one column in progressive nets that should be identical as simply the same net.

 `omniglot.py` file contains setting used for producing results for Omniglot dataset.
 `miniimagenet.py` file contains setting used for producing results for Mini-Imagenet dataset.